tinybirdco/web-analytics-starter-kit/README.md

 </details>

-## 2. Send events to your data source
+### Send events to your data source

-Copy the snippet from the banner, and paste it on your site `<head>`:
+Copy the snippet from the banner and paste it within your site `<head>` section:

 ![Banner showed to copy HTML snippet](./assets/img/banner_snippet.png)

-If everything is working correctly, you should start seeing rows in your Data Source as visitors view and interact with your website
+If everything is working correctly, you should start seeing rows in your Data Source as visitors view and interact with your website:

 ![Incoming events](./assets/img/events-incoming.svg)

-And you're done! 🙌

 <details id='manual-install'>
 <summary><h4>More details on the snippet</h4></summary>